Researchers

 Q: I need a letter of support to send to my funding entity.
 How do I obtain one from the LTC Data Cooperative and how long will it take?

 A: Please still follow the application steps (submit a Specific Aims page and then an application) - there is a section of the application that asks whether a letter of support is needed.
-From the point of application submission, researchers can expect to receive a letter of support within 4-6 weeks.
+From the point of application submission, researchers whose application is reviewed favorably will receive a letter of support with 7 business days of submitting a final application.
+We recommend leaving as much time for application review as possible before your due date.

 Q: What if I need input on my analytic plan before I submit to the IRB?